EduardoPD1921/todo-app/README.md

 # todo-app
-A todo app made with Rust and pancurses lib
+A todo app written in Rust using pancurses lib